kenku0/ai-marketingcontent-generator/README.md

 ## Acknowledgments

-- Built for the Yami marketplace ecosystem
+- Built for e-commerce marketplace ecosystems
 - Powered by OpenAI's GPT-4
 - Bootstrap for responsive UI components